Sylius/Sylius/docs/customization/menu.rst

 **1.** In order to add items to the Admin menu in **Sylius** you have to create a ``AppBundle\Menu\AdminMenuListener`` class.

-In the example below we are adding a one new item and subitem to the Admin panel menu.
+In the example below we are adding a one new item and sub-item to the Admin panel menu.

 .. code-block:: php